RizkyWellyanto/cs431/Hard-RealTime-Computing-Systems.md

 * Naeser’s Law
  * One can make something bomb-proof, not jinx-proof.
 * Troutman Postulates
- * 1. Any software bug will tend to maximize the damage.
+ * 1. Any software bug will tend to maximize the damage.C
  * 2. The worst software bug will be discovered six months after the field test.
 * Green’s Law
  * If a system is designed to be tolerant to a set of faults, there will always exist